Sangeeta-vishwakarma/Data-Analysis-Python/README.md

 Data Analysis with Python: This project focuses on analyzing sales data using Python's powerful data analysis and visualization libraries: NumPy, Pandas, Matplotlib, and Seaborn.
 The goal is to derive actionable insights and trends from raw sales data.

+This jupyter notebook contains DATA ANALYSIS WITH PYTHON based on Sales data which has Rows: 1000, Column:14.
+It includes step-by-step guide to collect, clean, analyse and vizualise the data.
+At the end it provide short report about the data.